tjosseau/objectyve/readme.md

     }) ;
     ```

 ### mixin / augment

-Beside inheritance, you can mix a Prototype in with multiple others.
+Beside inheritance, you can mix a `Prototype` in with multiple others.
 Though there are two different ways to perform a mixin.

 * Deep mixin

     A deep mixin will copy all `shared`, `public` and `hidden` members.
-To perform this, just give the constructor as parameter :
+To perform this, just give the constructor/factory as parameter :
     ```javascript
     var A = Objectyve.Prototype({
         public : {